On this pageOverview

 A Simple Counter Example

 Here’s a complete counter application.
-It has all the pieces from the Architecture page — a Model, Messages, update, init, and view — wired together and running.
+It wires up the core of the loop from the Architecture page (a Model, Messages, update, init, and view).

 import { Match as M, Schema as S } from 'effect'